 They have a few options from Anti-Glare to Crystal Clear to Glass.
 I usually like glass.
 The Anti-Glare is great too if you’re shooting a lot on sunny days, but it will reduce the display quality.
 Anti-Glare is a great option for the GR III, as you often need to use your LCD screen in direct sunlight on bright days. |

 Official Ricoh GR III Battery DB-110These are the official batteries of the Ricoh GR III and GR IIIx.
-The official batteries usually last the longest and have the most reliable performance.
+The official batteries usually last the longest and perform most reliably.
 Since the GRI likes to eat batteries, it might not be a bad idea to have a few of these. |

 Wasabi Ricoh GR III / GR IIIx BatteriesAvailable At: Amazon Among third-party battery brands, Wasabi stands out as one of the best.
 They offer these great little charging kits with two batteries at an incredible price.
-I’ve found that with these third-party batteries, it’s usually a good idea to cycle them (full charging and discharging) about 5 times.
+I’ve found that with these third-party batteries, it’s usually a good idea to cycle them (fully charge and discharge) about 5 times.
 This way, you get the best performance. |

 Best Ricoh GR III Memory Cards